Aaron-Cahill-Ire/Python_Facebook_Ads_Manager_Script/README.md

         print('Now have yesterframe')     #I am printing various lines, so if something breaks - I can trace the location of the bug quickly

-#Now to loop across the various parameters -
+#Now to loop across the various parameters (data from last 3 days, last 7 days, etc) -
 #First - defining my variables

         three_day_details = 'last_3d'